dotnet-presentations/blazor-workshop/docs/08-templated-components.md

 This is wiring up our new `TemplatedDialog` component to show and hide itself based on `OrderState.ShowingConfigureDialog`.
 Also, we're passing in some content to the `ChildContent` parameter.
 Since we called the parameter `ChildContent` any content that is placed inside the `<TemplatedDialog> </TemplatedDialog>` will be captured by a `RenderFragment` delegate and passed to `TemplatedDialog`.

-note: A templated component may have multiple `RenderFragment` parameters, what we're showing here is a convenient convention when the caller wants to provide a single `RenderFragment` that represents the *main* content.
+note: A templated component may have multiple `RenderFragment` parameters.
+What we're showing here is a convenient convention when the caller wants to provide a single `RenderFragment` that represents the *main* content.

 At this point it should be possible to run the code and see that the new dialog works correctly.
 Verify that this is working correctly before moving on to the next step.